klezVirus/chameleon/README.md

 from an obfuscation standpoint?
 The techniques used by Chameleon are for the most the same as Chimera, with some improvements:

 * "Smart" variable scope identification (function local variables will be replaced "carefully" or left untouched)
-* Random backticking (not just limited to a set of strings)
+* Random backticks insertion (not just limited to a set of strings)
 * Random case switch (not just limited to a set of strings)
 * Supports an external obfuscation mapping for functions ~~and parameters~~ (TODO)
 * Additional Base64 Encoding wrapping